bandachi/ListApp/README.md

 You will need Android Studio and a Android Emulator.

 # Function
-This is a simple app that takes two inputted numbers, adds them, and outputs the result.
+This is an app that displays a list of items, and switches to a new activity that contains a picture when the items in the list are clicked.

 Creating the app helped me familarize myself with:
 - Using ListViews